 Access Services for Students with Disabilities

-Services and accommodations for students with special needs are offered free of charge to qualified students who present documentation of a disability.
-Students may schedule appointments or request information by contacting Access Services on the Winona campus (507.457.5878; email@example.com).
+Special services and accommodations for students with special needs are offered free of charge to qualified students who present documentation of a disability.
+Students may schedule appointments or request information by contacting WSU’s Access Services on the Winona campus.
+Call 507.457.5878 or email email@example.com.

 Rochester Campus: UCR Student Services (SS) 128 (507.280.5079)

 Winona Campus: Maxwell Hall 314 (507.457.5340)